-- (2) Where any question arises as to the jurisdiction of any Special Court, it shall be referred to the State Government whose decision shall be final. - (3) A Special Court shall be presided over by a judge to be appointed by the State Government, with the concurrence of the Chief Justice of the High Court of Andhra Pradesh.
-The State Government may also appoint with the concurrence of the Chief Justice of the High Court of Andhra Pradesh additional judges to exercise jurisdiction in a Special Court. - (4) A person shall not be qualified for appointment as a judge or an additional judge of a Special Court, unless he immediately before such appointment, is a sessions judge or an additional sessions judge. - (5) Where any additional judge is or additional judges are appointed in a Special Court, the judge of the Special Court may, from time to time, by general or special order in writing provide for the distribution of the business of the Special Court among himself and the additional judge or additional judges and also for the disposal of urgent business in the event of his absence or the absence of any additional judges.
+- (3) A Special Court shall be presided over by a judge to be appointed by the State Government, with the concurrence of the Chief Justice of the Gauhati High Court.
+The State Government may also appoint with the concurrence of the Chief Justice of the Gauhati High Court, additional judges to exercise jurisdiction in a Special Court. - (4) A person shall not be qualified for appointment as a judge or an additional judge of a special Court, unless he immediately before such appointment, is a sessions judge or an additional sessions judge. - (5) where any additional judge is or additional judges are appointed in a Special Court, the judge of the Special Court may, from time to time, by general or special order in writing, provide for the distribution of the business of the Special Court among himself and the additional judge or additional judges and also for the disposal of urgent business in the event of his absence or the absence of any additional judges. - 6.
+Notwithstanding anything contained in the Code, every offence punishable under this Act shall be triable only by the Special Court within whose local jurisdiction it was committed, or as the case may be, by the Special Court constituted for trying such offence under sub-section (1) of section 5.